Costasgk/Fake-News-Detector/README.md

 # Fake News Detector web application

 The Fake News Detector, is a natural language processing web application.
 Two classification algorithms were used: ***Logistic Regression*** & ***SVM***.
-In the end, you get to choose, which of those two algorithms you want your prediction to be based on.
+In the end, you get to choose which of those two algorithms you want your prediction to be based on.

 **The app was created using:**
 - Frontend: **HTML** & **CSS**